GRAAL-Research/deepparse/_sources/parser.rst.txt

 tags of any address.

 We offer, for now, only two pretrained models, FastText and BPEmb.
-The first one relies on `fastText <https://fasttext.cc/>`_ French pretrained embeddings to parse the address and the second use the `byte-pair multilingual subword <https://nlp.h-its.org/bpemb/>`_ pretrained embeddings.
+The first one relies on `fastText <https://fasttext.cc/>`_ French pretrained embeddings to parse the address, and the second use the `byte-pair multilingual subword <https://nlp.h-its.org/bpemb/>`_ pretrained embeddings.
 In both cases, the architecture is similar, and performances are comparable; our results are available in this `article <https://arxiv.org/abs/2006.16152>`_.